 - Accepted students who are interested in enrolling will be required to attend a mandatory orientation session.

 Master of Arts in Teaching (MAT) History Additional Materials, Requirements, and Prerequisites

 The program has several requirements applicants must meet before their application can be considered.
 Also, students with no teacher preparation course work should consult with the program coordinator.

-- A photocopy of teacher's license(s) that you my hold and score on the Massachusetts Tests of Educator Licensure (MTEL), both the Communication and Literacy portion and history portion.
+- A photocopy of teacher's license(s) that you may hold and passing scores on the Massachusetts Tests of Educator Licensure (MTEL), both the Communication and Literacy portion and history portion.